m2bhatt/poker-buddy-react/README.md

 ### Endpoints
 Users:
+1. POST endpoint to create a new user.
+2. POST endpoint to verify a returning user.
-1. GET endpoint to retrieve the user information for logging in.
+2. GET endpoint to retrieve the user information for logging in.

 Hands:
 1. GET endpoint to retrieve the array of saved hands.